The sea did not care about Kalinganagar.

 The knock came at dawn.

-Not the knock of a neighbour or a village boy with a message.
-This was the knock of men accustomed to doors opening when they knocked — three heavy beats, then absolute silence.
+Not a neighbour.
+Not a village boy with a message.
+Three heavy beats — the knock of men accustomed to doors opening when they knocked — then silence.

-Bishu was already awake at his pothis by the window.
+Bishu was already awake at his pothis.
 He looked up.

 UshaRani came from the inner room, her hair loose, a shawl around her shoulders, and opened the door.